Oregon Rangers: Battle Creek Incident

 In June 1846 a band of Wascos arrived in the Willamette Valley and camped on the Santiam River.
 The band was probably on a seasonal berry gathering excursion, a traditional movement that "almost certainly dates back hundreds of years."
 Rumors began to spread among the pioneer settlements accusing these Wascos of thefts, including livestock formerly owned by the Methodist Mission.

 An estimated forty Rangers rode about 14 miles to location occupied by the band, under the command of Robinson, near what became known as Battle Creek in Marion County, Oregon.
 A short skirmish ensued with one Ranger collapsing from heat exhaustion and one Wasco injured by David Daily.
 The Rangers soon retreated a short distance and then opened fire with their longer range rifles.

+Resolution

 A parley ensued, with the Wascos upset and angered by the unprovoked attack, and they denied the accusations of their supposed thefts.
 As there was no evidence to support the settlers' claims, the Rangers offered a horse and some blankets as reparations to the injured native.
 The poor judgment and action by the Rangers led to ridicule by fellow settlers and the company was disbanded.